dankraus/padawan360/README.md

 - ### Xbox 360 Wireless USB Receiver
 	You can probably source this from Best Buy or something local but it's available on [NewEgg here](http://www.newegg.com/Product/Product.aspx?Item=0NS-000Z-00003)
 	I bought a generic one from Microcenter that works fine.
+Some users have gotten cheap ones from Ebay from off-brands that did not function.
+I highly recommend buying 1st party official Microsoft receiver.
+Your mileage may vary with off-brand components here.

 - ### Xbox 360 Wireless Controller
 	[Controller via Amazon](http://www.amazon.com/Xbox-360-Wireless-Controller-Glossy-Black/dp/B003ZSP0WW).
-I have a nice blue one to match R2 personally ;)
+I have a nice blue one to match R2 personally ;) Like the USB Receiver, I highly recommend buying a 1st party official Microsoft controller.
+I know one user bought one cheap on Ebay and it didn't even have a sync button and there was no X on the center Home button.
+Your mileage may vary with off-brand components here.

 	**Note:** I have seen the controller bundled with the USB receiver together.
 It was in the gaming peripheals department in my local Microcenter.
 It's marketed for PC gaming.
-It's the same stuff though.
 Nice to get it in one package if you can if you don't have an extra 360 controller to spare.

 - ### MP3 Trigger
 	[Sourced from SparkFun](https://www.sparkfun.com/products/11029).
 Be sure to get a microSD card too.
 Nothing too big, it's just MP3s.